 If you choose to study towards the MA in Counselling award then you will undertake an additional module: Research Investigation (MCS007).
 This is taught part-time over an additional year.
 This involves taught sessions focused on different research methods and completion of a research project in an area of professional interest, supervised by an academic member of staff.
 You can apply to be admitted on to the MA in Counselling programme at the outset, or you can opt to move to this aspect of the programme after successful completion of the Postgraduate Diploma in Counselling (years 1 and 2).

-Admissions Criteria
+Admissions criteria

-In addition to the University's general entry criteria for postgraduate study, in order to be admitted to the programmes you must have:
+You must meet the University's general entry criteria for postgraduate study.
+In addition, you must have: